Moist, Healthy Muffins

 This tender, moist and healthy zucchini muffin recipe is a family friendly winner.
 I have paired spelt flour with regular all purpose flour for added depth of flavour, fiber and minerals.
 Yogurt and eggs boost richness, protein and moisture making these a nutritious muffin for snacking.
 These are delicious with or without the 1/2 cup of chocolate chips or 1 cup of finely diced apple to the batter but adding bursts of sweetness really make this muffin stand out.

 If you are growing your own and find yourself with more than you can use or give away, freeze some for the winter.
-Best grated with some of the water gently squeezed out, then store in 2 c portions in the freezer for easy baking or casseroles.
+Zucchini stores best if you grate it and then gently squeeze some of the extra watet out.
+Once prepped, store in 2 c portions in the freezer for easy premeasured baking, casseroles etc.

-Some other great ways to use courgette is in homemade relish or pickles, slices grilled on the barbecue, cheesy casseroles and smoothies.
+Some other great ways to use zucchini (or courgette) is in homemade relish or pickles, slices grilled on the barbecue, cheesy casseroles and smoothies.
 Of course you can slow the production by harvesting the blossoms for my favourite treat-fried ricotta stuffed blossoms.

 - 1 c Spelt Flour